ant-design/ant-design-pro-site/docs/block.en-US.md

 ## Use Block

-We use umi to management block in Ant Design Pro.
+We use umi to manage blocks in Ant Design Pro.
 It's very easy to add a block:

 ```bash
 umi block add [block url]